 At the beginning of the decade, you couldn’t get through a consulting conference without hearing a mention of Organizational Change Management (OCM).
 It was the consulting specialty du jour, and many hours were spent defending its value, explaining its worth (in conference rooms and via contract language), and developing the skills to put it into practice.
 A few years later, Agile caught fire.
 Its benefits were also highly touted, and companies around the world saw increases in productivity as they adopted its principles and rolled out its iterative approach to delivering value.

 As the decade draws to a close, it bears asking whether OCM and Agile can coexist.
 Can an OCM approach help organizations adopt Agile in a more seamless way?
-Can the all-too-common “pains” of Agile transformations be minimized or avoided entirely by adopting a formal OCM approach?
+Can the all-too-common “pains” of Agile transformations be minimized or avoided entirely by adopting a formal Agile change management approach?
 In a word, “Yes.”

 The Power of Unifying Agile and OCM

 The Agile approach to software development (and most other kinds of value delivery) focuses on bringing business and IT teams together to prioritize the target functionality, specify the levels of effort required to create this functionality, and, ultimately, deliver this functionality in small chunks.
-Many organizations have an infrastructure that is not aligned with this approach and therefore require a focused Agile transformation.
+Many organizations have an infrastructure that is not aligned with this approach and therefore require more focused Agile change management.

 Organizational Change Management is a framework that focuses on understanding and managing an organization’s ability to transition from one set of business processes to another.
 It also prepares an organization’s people to be successful both during and after this transition.
 When undertaken in tandem with an Agile transformation, OCM happens iteratively throughout the various “ceremonies” of an Agile Sprint.